MattBannVan/3d-glass-sound-pad/README.md

 Accessible to All: Designed to be intuitive for both seasoned musicians and those with no prior musical experience.

 Goals & Principles:

-This project was created with the following principles in mind:
+This project was created with the following core principles in mind:

 Public Benefit: To create a valuable, open-source tool that can be used by anyone, fostering creativity and exploration.